 The Output Buffer

 The output buffer, also sometimes called a screen buffer, contains the text that is displayed in the terminal window.
 For example, in Figure 1, the output buffer of the terminal contains the following text,

 Microsoft Windows [Version 10.0.19041.867]\n (c) 2020 Microsoft Corporation.
 All rights reserved.\n \n C:\Users\doug>

 \n in a few places above.
 While this

 n, these two symbols together

 represent a single character.
-This is something called an escape sequence,
+This is one of many similar characters, made

-represents a “new line” character.
-Its presence in the output buffer is what
+sequence represents a “new line” character.
+Its presence in the output buffer

 When the shell was started, it wrote all of the above data into the terminal’s output buffer.
 The terminal then displayed the contents of that buffer to us.